Withlacoochee State Trail

 At 46 miles in length, the Withlacoochee State Trail is one of the longest paved rail-trails in Florida.

 With a generally flat terrain and many access points, the trail is an ideal venue for all skill and fitness levels of cycling, running, walking and skating.
 An unpaved equestrian trail parallels portions of the paved trail.
 The trail corridor traverses three counties (Citrus, Hernando and Pasco), offering an enjoyable, varied journey as it runs through small towns, ranches and six distinct natural communities between Citrus Springs and Dade City.

 Officially designated as part of the Florida Greenways and Trail System, this state trail is also designated as a National Recreation Trail.
-It offers rich opportunities for viewing plants and wildlife and provides access to many other outstanding recreational opportunities.
+It offers rich opportunities for viewing plants and wildlife and provides access to many outstanding recreational opportunities.

 Among the recreational highlights nearby are the unpaved trails in the Croom area of the Withlacoochee State Forest, the Withlacoochee River (South) Canoe Trail and Fort Cooper State Park.